StarlangSoftware/TurkishMorphologicalAnalysis/README.md

 **From IDE**

-Use `package` of 'Lifecycle' from maven window on the right and from `MorphologicalAnalysis' root module.
+Use `package` of 'Lifecycle' from maven window on the right and from `MorphologicalAnalysis` root module.

 // add ss
 ![IDE Maven Package](https://github.com/master/dev/site/images/zemberek-maven-package.png)